Hi everyone, thanks for reading!

 Before I could take the first step, I heard a cracking sound behind me, then the crunch of feet on gravel.
 I jumped, startled, and quickly turned.

 A man had appeared as if from nowhere and was striding towards me, but he hadn't noticed me, for his eyes were fixed on the silver head of a long black cane which he held in his gloved hands.

 "YOU!"
-The word was a hiss, a rasp, a bark, a snarl.
+The word was a hiss, a bark, a snarl.

 "P-please, I'm lost—" I stammered, backing away.
-My heel caught on the bottom step of the stone stairs and I lost my balance, tumbling heavily backwards.
+My heel caught on the bottom step of the stone stairs and I lost my balance, tumbling heavily backward.